-Director Pawan Kumar’s crowd-funded debut feature Lucia received critical acclaim from several luminaries of the Indian film industry.
-It was a genuine, rare independent film-making attempt which also attained commercial success.
+Kannada filmmaker Pawan Kumar’s crowd-funded debut film Lucia received wide critical acclaim.
+It was a genuine, rare indie attempt which also attained commercial success.

 Kumar made his debut in a film industry (dubbed as ‘Sandalwood’) which often remakes bland masala films, made in other South Indian film industries.
 Even those not fascinated by Lucia will agree that Kumar’s decision to make a film is driven by desire for meaningful cinema.